Guide · 13 minute read

 Drop-in

-One script tag, built-in SMS, lead context, and no separate messaging account.
+Built-in SMS, lead context, and no separate messaging account.

 Why email notifications cost you leads